• plumbing heating and air alliance member

 Another metric some HVAC companies like to track is the cost per lead or phone call.

-Usually, a phone call and a lead are the same thing.
+Typically, a phone call and a lead are synonymous.
 You can set up Google Tag Manager to track phone number clicks on your mobile website.

 Similarly, you can use call tracking software to monitor the number of calls from your website or marketing efforts.
 Calls should increase along with traffic; any call drop can indicate a problem.